Who is organising the Connect Awards?

 - The measurable benefits of the nomination (250 words)

 Although not necessary, should you feel you need to submit supporting evidence you will have the option to upload a word document or pdf when completing your nomination.

-Please consider why your nomination should be considered for the award?
-Concentrate on specific areas of delivery and projects with proven results.
+Please consider why your nomination should be considered for the award and concentrate on specific areas of delivery and projects with proven results.

 Who can enter the Connect Awards?

 Any organisation or individual working in the Public and Third Sector can enter.

 When will the shortlist be announced?